sakaguchisam/ME405-Winter25-Term-Project/README.md

 # Wiring Diagram

 # What makes our Romi Unique

   Our Romi is unique for a couple of reasons.
 On the hardware side, it is very similar to everyone else's robot, as it has the typical motor and encoders, the IR Sensor and the bump sensor as well.
 What makes our Romi unique is on the coding side.
 This code was inevitiably our problem as we decided to a voltage divider and had multiple parameters with arbitrary numbers to maintain the consistency of Romi depending on the battery charge of Romi.
 This means that in order for Romi to work perfectly, the parameters had to be nearly perfect or one slight misinput could mess up the position of Romi and the error could be to great for Romi to realign.
+Some of the parameters that we had to control was first the PID closed loop Control.
+Due to this, we had to perfect the proportional, the integral and the derivative and run multiple trials to make sure that the numbers performed well.
+From there we had to change the error multiplier.
+With our error being less than 0.01, we had to improvise since Romi's error itself would not be able to change the speed enough to run the course accordingly.
+This would mean that Romi would veer off course or more often, drive in a straight line.
+The solution was to run a multipler to the error to account for these changes, which evidently led to more changes in the PID controller, as everything about this was about balance and finding the most fine tune perfection.
+The last factor that came into this "uniqueness" of Romi was the voltage divider.
+This program helped us understand the battery voltage

+  Another thing that makes Romi unique was where we stored the shares and queues.
+In our code, there is a .py file called **init.py** which has all of our shares, variables and queues that we decide to use for our system.
+From there, each file that is downloaded onto our Romi has one line command of import init which allows all of the shares and queues to be incorporated into each program, almost as if we created global variables across all of our files.
+This saved us tons of time as it helped us visualize where each memory is being stored and where is it being taken out of.
+However, the process itself might have taken a lot of time, considering that we are going across multiple files to put things into shares and queues and get things out of it, which could have messed up the timing of Romi and it's performance overall.

 # Kinematics

 ![image](https://github.com/user-attachments/assets/67c7271a-a9e4-40f7-bf5f-ee6302cfe82b)